saeed-sohbatloo/Data-Engineering1-Final-Project/README.md

 - **a)** Convert generation into energy.
 - **b)** Create an hourly DataFrame for all the data.
-- **c)** An overall DataFrame is created by merging all the data into a single structure.
+- **c)** An overall DataFrame is created by merging all the data into a single structure "df_hourly_combined".
 From this point onward, this unified DataFrame can be used consistently.
 - **d)** Consistency is maintained by using the same names for variables, DataFrames, and other entities throughout the process.
 - **e)** The share of renewable energy is calculated by dividing the generated renewable energy by the total generated energy.
 - **f)** The share of renewable energy is calculated for hourly, monthly, and yearly timeframes.